 Connect with an Eating Concerns Mentor (ECM)

-PLEASE NOTE: Applications will be closed over the summer until the start of the Fall semester.
+PLEASE NOTE: Applications will be closed over the summer and over winter break.

 Please fill out the following questionnaire if you would like to be connected with an Eating Concerns Mentor (ECM).
 ECMs are only available to UNH students.
 If you have any questions, please call (603) 862-3823.